Jeanette Mott Oxford

 Jeanette Mott Oxford (born July 16, 1954) is an American activist and politician from Missouri.
-She is a currently the Executive Director of the Missouri Association for Social Welfare, after having served as a member of the Missouri House of Representatives, representing a portion of St. Louis.
-A Democrat, she was the first openly lesbian member of the Missouri Legislature.
+Ze is a currently the Executive Director of the Missouri Association for Social Welfare, after having served as a member of the Missouri House of Representatives, representing a portion of St. Louis.
+A Democrat, ze was the first openly lesbian member of the Missouri Legislature.

 Biography

 Oxford was born in Eldorado, Illinois and graduated from Cave-in-Rock High School in Cave-in-Rock, Illinois.
-She received an Associate of Arts degree from Southeastern Illinois College in Harrisburg, Illinois in 1974 and a Bachelor of Arts degree from Southern Illinois University-Carbondale in 1986.
+Ze received an Associate of Arts degree from Southeastern Illinois College in Harrisburg, Illinois in 1974 and a Bachelor of Arts degree from Southern Illinois University-Carbondale in 1986.

-Oxford attended Eden Theological Seminary in Webster Groves, Missouri and graduated with her Master of Divinity in 1989.
-Prior to her political career, Oxford served as executive director of the Reform Organization of Welfare (ROWEL) and as a grassroots coordinator for the American Lung Association, both in St. Louis.
+Oxford attended Eden Theological Seminary in Webster Groves, Missouri and graduated with zir Master of Divinity in 1989.
+Prior to zir political career, Oxford served as executive director of the Reform Organization of Welfare (ROWEL) and as a grassroots coordinator for the American Lung Association, both in St. Louis.

-Oxford's political career began in 2000, when she sought election to the Missouri House of Representatives.
-She narrowly lost the Democratic primary election to Russ Carnahan.
+Oxford's political career began in 2000, when ze sought election to the Missouri House of Representatives.
+Ze narrowly lost the Democratic primary election to Russ Carnahan.
 In 2004, Carnahan gave up the State Representative seat to run for Congress.
-She ran again for the seat, and was successful.
-She won in a three-way Democratic primary in August 2004, and obtained almost 90% of the vote against a Libertarian opponent in the November 2004 general election.
+Ze ran again for the seat, and was successful.
+Ze won in a three-way Democratic primary in August 2004, and obtained almost 90% of the vote against a Libertarian opponent in the November 2004 general election.

-Oxford won re-nomination as the Democratic party candidate in the August 2006 primary, obtaining 81% of the vote against opponent Mark Rice, who also opposed her in the three-way August 2004 primary.
-She faced only a Libertarian opponent in the November 2006 general election and won by more than eight-to-one.
-She faced no primary opposition in 2008, though a Libertarian filed to run against her in November.
-She ran unopposed for re-election in 2010 and was elected to a final term in the House.
-Term limits prevented her from seeking a fifth term in 2012.
+Oxford won re-nomination as the Democratic party candidate in the August 2006 primary, obtaining 81% of the vote against opponent Mark Rice, who also opposed zir in the three-way August 2004 primary.
+Ze faced only a Libertarian opponent in the November 2006 general election and won by more than eight-to-one.
+Ze faced no primary opposition in 2008, though a Libertarian filed to run against zir in November.
+Ze ran unopposed for re-election in 2010 and was elected to a final term in the House.
+Term limits prevented zir from seeking a fifth term in 2012.

-Oxford is an active member of Epiphany United Church of Christ in St. Louis, and resides in the Benton Park neighborhood with her partner, Dorothy.
-She was one of three openly gay members of the Missouri General Assembly, serving alongside Sen. Jolie Justus (D–Kansas City) and Rep. Mike Colona (D–St. Louis).
-Her campaigns won the backing of the Gay & Lesbian Victory Fund.
+Oxford is an active member of Epiphany United Church of Christ in St. Louis, and resides in the Benton Park neighborhood with zir partner, Dorothy.
+Ze was one of three openly gay members of the Missouri General Assembly, serving alongside Sen. Jolie Justus (D–Kansas City) and Rep. Mike Colona (D–St. Louis).
+Zir campaigns won the backing of the Gay & Lesbian Victory Fund.